 Taking the Wine Workshop as a Newbie

 It’s more accurate to call this a Bordeaux wine workshop rather than just a wine tasting.
-We weren’t just given a wine flight with some cheese and left to our own devices.
+I wasn’t just given a wine flight with some cheese and left to my own devices.
 Instead, Cassandra went over the different types of wines produced in the Bordeaux region and how the grapes have been exported all over the world.
 One of the biggest producers of Bordeaux wines (outside Bordeaux) is California, specifically Napa Valley.
 The terroir of California (the soil, climate and terrain) is very similar to Bordeaux.
 As such, not only have the vines been shipped to Napa Valley for production, but several wine families have moved from Bordeaux to set up their chateaux in sunny California.

-Among the things we learned were the twelve aromas of red wine – strawberry, raspberry, blackcurrant, blackberry, cherry, violet, green pepper, truffle, licorice, vanilla, pepper and “smoked”.
+Among the things I learned were the twelve aromas of red wine – strawberry, raspberry, blackcurrant, blackberry, cherry, violet, green pepper, truffle, licorice, vanilla, pepper and “smoked”.
 Guessing the scent certainly wasn’t easy.
 I’m seriously impressed by those who can call it on the first whiff.

-We also learned things like putting your fingers behind the wine to see how dark it is, noting the pink or orange tinge on the edge of the wine to tell the age, swirling the wine and noting the “legs” on the glass, etc. In the two hours of the workshop, we gained a lot of information.
+I also learned things like putting your fingers behind the wine to see how dark it is, noting the pink or orange tinge on the edge of the wine to tell the age, swirling the wine and noting the “legs” on the glass, etc. In the two hours of the workshop, I gained a lot of information.
 I still consider myself a newbie, but at least not completely ignorant.

 5 Wines to Sample

-I thought it would be fun to put in my analysis of the five wines we tried…as a noob.
+I thought it would be fun to put in my analysis of the five wines I tried…as a noob.
 These are nothing like professional opinions; just some notes I’m throwing in for the fun of it.
-Also, the wines that we tried certainly weren’t bottom-shelf stock.
+Also, the wines that I tried certainly weren’t bottom-shelf stock.
 Every vintage had a Parker rating of over 90.
 The Parker rating is one of the standard international rating systems for wines.
 A wine with 90-95 is considered outstanding.
 It would have been hard to expect less coming out of Bordeaux.

 Chateau Haut-Bergey 2016 – Pessac-Leognan Wine